Let's Build Resiliency from the Roots Up

 Young Adults from 12-18 can come for a reduced rate of $75.

-You'll still need to order a meal plan if you want one.
+You'll may order a meal plan if you want one for a total of $150.

 Meal Plan Add-on